itfanr/ros2-wiki/Migration-Guide.md

 In ROS 2.0 we are working to maintain clean code using linters.
 The styles for different languages are defined in our [Developer Guide](https://github.com/ros2/ros2/wiki/Developer-Guide).

-If you are starting a project from scratch it is recommended to follow the style guide and turn on the automatic linter unittests by adding these lines just below `if(AMENT_ENABLE_TESTING)`
+If you are starting a project from scratch it is recommended to follow the style guide and turn on the automatic linter unittests by adding these lines just below `if(BUILD_TESTING)` (until alpha 5 this was `AMENT_ENABLE_TESTING`)

 ``` cmake
 find_package(ament_lint_auto REQUIRED)